 ‘This line will move quicker because we are required to have appointments…they don’t,’ she added.
 Terry smiled and again nodded his appreciation.

 While he waited he glanced down both lines.
 The visitors impatiently shuffled the distribution of weight on their feet.
 The young children became bored by the extended wait.
-The shrill of their loud voices echoed through the tube as they occupied their time by excitedly running up and down the crowded corridor, most ignored their mothers’ feeble orders to stand still.
+The shrill of their loud voices echoed through The Tube as they occupied their time by excitedly running up and down the crowded corridor, ignoring their mothers’ feeble orders to stand still.

 The lady in front of Terry turned again and caught his attention.
 She motioned with her head towards the front of the other line.
 ‘See that women second from the front...?’
 She said quietly.
 Terry’s eyes drifted to the young twenty-something year old African American girl in question.
 Before he could answer the woman continued.
 ‘She won’t be allowed to enter the prison dressed like that,’ she said.
 ‘Too revealing.’

 ‘Is that right?’
 Terry said, more out of politeness than interest.